 Dispute Your Medical Debt

 The first thing you need to do when faced with large medical debt is to negotiate the medical debt down.
-Don’t be afraid of this stage–there is plenty of room to debate and to get better terms and items dropped from your bills.
-There are three steps:
+Don’t be afraid of this stage – there is plenty of room to debate and get better terms and items dropped from your bills.

-1. Call the provider to ask for the itemized bill with CPT codes
+- Call the provider to ask for the itemized bill with CPT codes, per your rights under HIPAA.

-2. Look up the CPT codes to find the amount Medicare will pay using an internet search or chatbot.
+- Look up each CPT code using an internet search or AI chatbot.
+For each code:

 These three steps are explained in detail in our article, The Best Way to Pay Medical Bills in 3 Steps.
 You may find more tips to further reduce your debts in How to Reduce Hospital and Medical Bills.